 At practices they scuttle about in the kitchen, keeping the tea flowing and making breakfast and lunch.
 They also serve who only stand and washup!

-On march days they act as the band stewards – keeping the band safe, carrying whatever is needed, rattling collection buckets and generally making sure all the players have to think about is making beautiful music.
+On march days they act as the band stewards – keeping the band safe, carrying whatever is needed, rattling collection buckets, and running our stall and generally making sure all the players have to think about is making beautiful music.

 But that’s the tip of the iceberg!
 Somebody has to raise funds to keep us marching on the road to independence.
 Somebody has to drive the van to get all the kit to the right place.
 Somebody has to arrange, order and process all merchandise orders.
 There’s the PR, logistics, accounts, bookings, somebody even has to maintain this website !